+In addition to managing environmental aspects, an EMS should also help you keep up with changing regulations and standardize environmental compliance.
 Read on to learn who should consider an environmental management system, and how it can help you.

 There are many reasons an organization might implement an environmental management system.
 In some cases, an EMS might be required after a violation or non-conformance.
 Sometimes it's stipulated as part of a contract.
 Or, it can be part of a voluntary environmental program.